 A hair salon may not be at the top of the list of hazardous workplaces, but it is important to remember that accidents and distress occur in every work environment.
 Salon employers are required to adhere to regulations imposed by the Occupational Safety and Health Administration (OSHA).
 Failure to do so can result in illness or injury to the salon’s employees or even clients.

 When accidents occur, it can sometimes be difficult to receive the appropriate compensation.
-If you have acquired an illness or been injured in the workplace are met with reluctance from insurance companies, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to discuss your rights today.
+If you have acquired an illness or been injured in the workplace are met with reluctance from insurance companies, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at 919-851-3311 to discuss your rights today.